Last updated on October 10, 2022

 Pioneer

-Pioneer is a new-ish nonrotating format featuring cards from Return to Ravnica and forward.
+Pioneer is a nonrotating format featuring cards from Return to Ravnica and newer.
 The following cards are banned:

 - Balustrade Spy